IsarNejad/TCAV-for-Text-Classifiers/README.md

 ### Example Notebooks:
 These notebooks illusterate how to use the above functionalities.
 In all of the notebooks, the _Toxicity_ classifier refers to a roberta-based binary classifier trained with the [Wiki](https://github.com/IsarNejad/cross_dataset_toxicity) dataset.

-Table4.ipynb: This colab notebook re-produces the results in Table 4.
+`TCAV-Example.ipynb`: This notebook shows how to calculate the sensitivity of a trained classifier to a human-defined concept (similar to the results in Table 5 of the paper.

 wiki-DoE.ipynb: This colab notebook calcuates the DoE scores used in section 6 of the paper.
 DoE scores are saved in 'toxic_DoEs.csv' and used by the 'augment-DoE-based.ipynb' for data augmentation.